Croatia is one of the best summer sailing destinations.

 Dubrovnik has a thriving nightlife, gorgeous beaches and a coast fantastic for sailing.
 The atmosphere that vibrates throughout the city during summer and into the off-season is incredible.
 People fill the cafes, museums and historical buildings, and the festivities to experience are endless.

 So, check out of your boat and head into town to explore one of Europe’s best coastal cities.

 Renting your own boat and sailing Croatia’s most beautiful islands is the best way to see it all.
 You’ll have the freedom to choose your own destinations and the ability to explore endless coastline, hidden bays and coves, and some of the best beaches in the world.

 This 7-day Split to Dubrovnik sailing route is one of our favourite itineraries.
-So, grab a bunch of family and friends, book one of our late season deals in Split and, before you know it, you’ll be exhausting yourself chasing the summer sun and plunging into sparkling blue waters.
+So, check out our latest deals on boats in Split, grab a bunch of family and friends, and, before you know it, you’ll be exhausting yourself chasing the summer sun and plunging into sparkling blue waters.